 Doris’ generous bequest is a perfect example of the power of gifts in Will and how such an investment can positively change patient care and quality of life for the future.
 Leaving a legacy gift is a deeply personal choice that has the ability to impact generations to come by supporting your hospitals and healthcare services within the Northern Sydney Local Health District.

-If you are interested to learn more about how you can leave a gift in your will to support the NORTH Foundation or one of our beneficiaries, please click here.
-Alternatively, you can have a confidential conversation with our Director of Philanthropy, Nicky Jacobs, on (02) 9436 0162 or email [email protected]
+If you are interested to learn more about how you can leave a gift in your Will to support the NORTH Foundation or one of our beneficiaries, please click here.
+Alternatively, you can contact us on (02) 9436 0162 or email [email protected].

 This article was written as part of the NORTH Foundation 2021 Tax Appeal – where we are raising money to support innovative research projects like inter-generational care that is not traditionally considered essential.